 Good segmentation will help improve your user's experience through personalization and will translate into your bottom line (your eCommerce goals).

 Your eCommerce marketing plan should reflect the characteristics of your target audience.
-Given your initial traffic and customers, it is easy enough to aggregate and segment your audience based on the basics as a starting point:
+You can segment your audience based on the following criteria:

 Now that you've gathered all of this data on who you want to reach it's time to select the specific ways of how you're going to meet these goals.
 Choose the marketing channels that you want to invest in (free and paid) and write down a few specific tactics that you want to use for each channel.
 Then break down these tactics into action items that you can delegate to your team.